Skip to content

 If you’ve already started mapping out every moment of your birth plan and begun considering how you’ll deal with labor pains, you may want to think about hiring a doula.
 A doula is a trained support professional who provides continuous, one-on-one care, as well as emotional, physical, and informational support to new and expectant parents before, during, and after birth.
 They may also provide support while trying to conceive or in the early postpartum period.

-More and more parents are hiring doulas for a variety of reasons, including helping the mother have a safe, memorable, and empowering birthing experience.
-Retaining the services of a doula is a great way to ensure that you are able to have the birth experience you want.
+More and more parents are hiring doulas for several reasons, including helping the mother have a safe, memorable, and empowering birthing experience.
+Retaining the services of a doula is a great way to ensure you have the birth experience you want.
 Many families can benefit from hiring a doula, not just moms who opt for a natural, unmedicated birth.
 Doulas provide childbirth support to the entire family without judgment – about your pain relief choices or anything else.
+Let’s look at a few of the benefits of hiring a doula and why you may want to work with one.

 Doulas nurture, encourage, and provide expert advice for families during pregnancy, birth, and the early days after the baby is born.
 There is substantial evidence that demonstrates the benefits of using doulas in the birthing process.